If I had 1 mentor, just 1,

 And then the CXO added: “But I don’t have any equity budget to pay them.”

 The good news is you will find great mentors and advisors if you work at it.
-They key especially if you are in Silicon Valley is just to meet as many talented and senior people as you can, ideally through a qualified introduction.
+The key is just to meet as many talented and senior people as you can, ideally through a qualified introduction.
+But even without a qualified intro, as you begin to scale and get customers, you’ll likely meet at least 1 or 2 folks that could be incredible mentors for you.
+That have done your journey, and taken it at least 2-3 stages further.

 If you are doing something interesting, and you hustle and try to meet as many great people as you can … you probably will eventually connect with someone that could be a good mentor or mini-mentor.

 Don’t suck up to them too much.
 A little, yes.
-That always works.
+A little helps, but that’s not what they want.

-But what they’ll really be interested in is what you are doing.
+What they’ll really be interested in is what you are doing.
 Why it’s interesting, big … and relevant to what they are interested in.
+And why being on that journey together with you might be rewarding in some small way.

-If it’s a good fit, and you are doing something big enough, valuable and of interest to this potential mentor, and timing is perfect … it will come together.
+If it’s a good fit, and you are doing something big enough, valuable, and of interest to this potential mentor, and the timing is perfect … it will come together.

-Because mentors are looking, even if they don’t know it, for 1-2 “mentees”.
+Because most mentors are looking, even if they don’t know it, for 1-2 “mentees”.
+Not more, but often at least one at a time.
+To keep fresh, to share, and to learn.

 Well, first it’s not cash.
 Your successful entrepreneur advisor / mentor already has enough cash.
 At least most of them do.
 You can’t pay them $X00 an hour or whatever.
 It doesn’t matter or move any needle if they’ve got millions in the bank.
 (There are exceptions.
 But I’d reserve cash for consultants, not mentors and advisors).